ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

    ![](media/FBCimage21.png)

 3. Go to the newly created web app resource, click **Application Settings** in the left navigation pane.
-Under Applicaiton settings, click Add new setting and add the following three settings.
+Under Application settings, click Add new setting and add the following three settings.
 Use the values (that you copied to the text file from the previous steps):

-    - **APISecretKey** – The is the client secret value that you copied after creating the APISecretKey secret in Step 2.
+    - **APISecretKey** – You can type any value as the secret.
+This will be used to access the connector web app in Step 7.

     - **StorageAccountConnectionString** – The connection string Uri that you copied after creating the Azure storage account in Step 3.

     - **tenantId** – The tenant ID of your Office 365 organization that you copied after creating the Facebook connector app in Azure Active Directory in Step 2.

-   Additionally, copy the value in the App insights instrumentation key setting (APPINSIGHTS_INSTRUMENTATIONKEY) to a text file or other storage location.

     ![](media/FBCimage22.png)